Gamilaraay: Dreaming

 Kamilaroi tradition includes Baiame, the ancestor or patron god.
 The Baiame story tells how Baiame came down from the sky to the land, and created rivers, mountains, and forests.
 He then gave the people their laws of life, traditions, songs, and culture.
 He also created the first initiation site.
 This is known as a bora; a place where boys were initiated into manhood.
 When he had finished, he returned to the sky, and people called him the Sky Hero or All Father or Sky Father.
 He is said to be married to Birrahgnooloo (Birran-gnulu), who is often identified as an emu, and with whom he has a son Turramūlan.
 In other stories Turramūlan is said to be brother to Baiame.
 It was forbidden to mention or talk about the name of Baiame publicly.
-Women were not allowed to see drawings of Baiame nor approach Baiame sites, which are often male initiation sites (boras).
+Women were not allowed to see drawings of Baiame nor approach Baiame sites, which are often male initiation sites.
 Women were instead instructed by Turramūlan's sister, Muni Burribian.
 In rock paintings Baiame is often depicted as a human figure with a large head-dress or hairstyle, with lines of footsteps nearby.
 He is always painted in front view; Turramūlan is drawn in profile.
 Baiame is often shown with internal decorations such as waistbands, vertical lines running down the body, bands and dots.